The Spacious Sky

 "Develop a mind that is vast like space,

 where experiences both pleasant and unpleasant

 can appear and disappear without conflict, struggle or harm.

 It has been said by many spiritual teachers (including this one), that our true nature is like a vast open sky; spacious, infinite and free.
-Take a moment right now and verify this for yourself: close your eyes and get a sense of yourself as sitting in an open sky.
-Feel the space around your body, and as you relax, listen intently to the silence arising in that space, feeling deeply into the bliss and freedom of your own spacious being within...
+Take a moment right now and verify this for yourself: close your eyes and get a sense of yourself as sitting in an open sky, feeling the space around you.
+As you relax; breathe this space into your body as you listen intently to the silence around, and within you.
+Feel deeply into the bliss and freedom of your own spacious being.

-Through meditation (like the one above), we can learn to dwell more and more in the ease and freedom of our own sky-like nature, without getting caught in the drama's and illusions of the clouds that are constantly passing by.
-Just as the sky does not reject or try to keep any cloud from passing through its vastness, we can learn to allow all of the thoughts and emotions moving through the mind and body to flow through without chasing after any of them.
-And if we do become 'lost' in one of the clouds passing through our awareness, we can simply close our eyes, take a spacious breath, and feel again into the open sky of our own awareness; free, joyful and ever-present; here and now.
+Through meditation (like the one above), we can learn to dwell more and more in the ease and freedom of our own sky-like Awareness, without getting caught in the concepts and illusions of the thoughts (clouds), that are constantly passing by.
+Just as the sky does not reject or try to keep any cloud from passing through its vastness, we can learn to allow all of the thoughts and emotions that arise in the mind and body, to flow through without chasing after any of them.
+And if we do become 'lost' in one of the thoughts (clouds) passing through our awareness, we can simply close our eyes, take a spacious breath, and feel again into the open sky of our Awareness; free, joyful and ever-present; here and now.